liske/needrestart/README.md

 *needrestart* supports but does not require systemd (available since v0.6).
 If systemd is used you should use libpam-systemd, too.
-If needrestart detects systemd it will assume that libpam-systemd is used and relys on cgroup names to detect if a process belongs to a user session or a daemon.
+If needrestart detects systemd it will assume that libpam-systemd is used and relies on cgroup names to detect if a process belongs to a user session or a daemon.
 If you do not use libpam-systemd you should set $nrconf{has_pam_systemd} to 0 within needrestart.conf.